21 pointsby atropoles8 days ago3 comments

 Either way, a largely unregulated tech industry is arguably what got us into this mess, with social media apps that encourage conspiracies and partisanship.
 Maybe billions won't die if we stop taking such a business-friendly laissez-faire approach.

-• lostmsu26 minutes ago
+• globalnode8 days ago

 why on earth would geniuses be the future of humankind? lost me on that line of reasoning. secondly whats wrong with ubi? there are a plenty of people that aren't able to function in the world we've created and they'd benefit greatly from being left to do their own thing. i get that you're trying to be one of those geniuses (lol), but you could stop trying to tell other people whats good for them, thanks. and the world will be saved by open source software? thats it? cool.